Yushenggg/Base_Bot/README.md

 > **⚠️ Work in Progress — This project is in development.
 Not for use in any hobby setting, much less production**

-TeleBaseBot is a lightweight Telegram bot foundation designed to be extended.
+TeleBaseBot is a self-evolving Telegram bot that can modify its own code at runtime.
-It includes a small Telegram command pipeline, role-based access checks, basic session memory, and a pluggable agent layer powered by an OpenAI-compatible model backend.

-The goal of this project is not to be a finished product.
-It is a usable base bot you can build on:

-- add more Telegram commands and handlers
-- expand the role and permission model
-- swap or improve the agent backend
-- change the system prompt and toolset
-- add persistence, analytics, or admin controls
+It includes a three-agent system (StandardAgent for chat, PlanAgent for requirements, CodeAgent for code generation), hot-reloading of handlers and tools, and a backup/restore mechanism for safe code mutations.

+It is designed for a single user.
+You talk to it, describe what you want it to do, and it writes the code into `working/` and activates it without restarting.

 ## Requirements